 for poached tomato

-1/2 tsp soy sauce (use gluten-free soy sauce if you want to make this gluten-free)
+- 1/2 teaspoon soy sauce (use gluten-free if you want to make this gluten-free)

-2 medium grey zucchini (or other summer squash without many seeds)
+- 2 medium zucchini (or other summer squash without many seeds)

-1 kaffir lime leaf sliced into very thin threads
+- 1 kaffir lime leaves (rolled and sliced into thin ribbons)

-Find a pot that’s just big enough to hold the tomatoes in one layer, but don’t put the tomatoes in yet.
-Add the liquid the kombu was soaking in into the pot and bring to a boil.
+Find a pot that's just big enough to hold the tomatoes in one layer, but don't put the tomatoes in yet.
+Discard the kombu and add the liquid into the pot and bring to a boil.
 Dunk the tomatoes in for a few seconds making sure to roll them around a few times.
 This loosens the skin and makes it very easy to peel the tomatoes.
 Transfer the tomatoes to a bowl of cold water and peel each tomato.

 To serve, just lay down a nest of zucchini noodles in a decorative bowl and top with 1 poached tomato.
-Douse with a generous amount of sauce and sprinkle a few threads of kaffir lime leaf on top.
+Drizzle on sauce and sprinkle a few threads of kaffir lime leaf on top.